parmAshu/pico-guide/guides/macOS.md

 5. If there are no errors in the source code, you will find the compiled executables in the build directory.

-For more complex applicationo you only need to put modify the `CMakeLists.txt` file.
+For more complex application you only need to modify the `CMakeLists.txt` file.

 ---